rtc11/buildk/README.md

-# BuilK
+# BuildK
-Minimalistic Kotlin package manager and build system.
+Kotlin package manager and build tool.

 # Manifest
 Create a `buildk.toml` in your project root.